 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
-Please see my disclosure policy for more details.
+Also check out my disclosure policy for more information.
 As an Amazon Associate, I earn from qualifying purchases.

 Gross motor warm-ups are a vital foundation for successful handwriting when children are learning to write.
 Not only do they help build up the muscles that children need for handwriting, but they also help support motor planning and can even build confidence when they do pick up a pencil to write.